-If in the hotel or at a restaurant, simply let the kids know that the “train” will not be moving until there is peaceful and civil communications between them.
+If in the hotel or at a restaurant, simply let the kids know that the “train” will not be moving until there is peaceful and civil communication between them.
 If the kids are fighting in the morning, just ignore them and let them continue.
-If this is relatively mild, it may be better to get them into the car and use the “auto time-out” while in transit to breakfast or to the day’s activities.
+If this is relatively mild, it may be better to get them into the car and use the “auto time-out” while in transit to breakfast or the day’s activities.

 Be willing to leave any activity!
 Let your kids know in advance that any extreme behavior results in walking out and not going back.
 Don’t talk about this a lot; just make the statement upfront, and then follow through.

 Once you do this one time, you won’t have to do it again.
 Simply make sure that you use the consequence and follow through immediately.

 If two kids are behaving relatively well, and one child is out of control, then one parent can walk out with the difficult child, without a discussion about the “inappropriate behavior”.
 Simply leave the activity, and wait until the rest of the family is done.